ukwa/w3act/README.md

 ### Install instructions

-Please refer to the istallation instructions of associated tool.
+Please refer to the installation instructions of associated tool.

 ## To use the application in production mode: